okeeffed/developer-notes/manual/Language-Learning/Approach-To-Learning-Software-Languages.md

 - Webserver that takes and returns JSON
 - CLI tool that parses the markdown for this file and can be used as a helper
 - A file reader/writer that parses common file types
+- Learning the "wtf" scenarios and gotchas with the languages
+- Finding out the best environments for each language (IDE etc)